why-not-games-studio/dependency-injection-system/README.md

  A simple Dependency Injection implementation for Godot 4 made in GDScript.

 ## Important
-- This is a node-based dependency injection system so all the dependencies have to extend from [Node].
+- This is a node-based dependency injection system so all the dependencies have to be nodes in the [SceneTree].
-- This tool will not create nor will it manage nodes, its job is to simply pass them to where they're needed.
+- This tool will not create nor will it manage nodes, its job is to simply pass them to where they are needed.
 - This tool was built with simplicity in mind and working with the engine, so it can easily integrate into different workflows.

 ## Known limitations